clarkwkw/ml_stocks_platform/README.md

 3. Modify `simulation_config.json` if you wish to perform meta-parameter selection or to pass parameters to the model

+4. Move `simulation_config.json` to a subdirectory named the same as your _runcode_ configured in the JSON file.

-4. Start simulation by issuing `mlsp`
+5. Start simulation by issuing `mlsp`

 ## Documentation
 Please refer to the [wikipage](https://github.com/clarkwkw/summer_research/wiki).